-iamgwenslongroadhome asked: Sam Wilson and Sif friendship not ship ship (I feel like they would be awesome buds) in high school!
+iamgwenslongroadhome said: Sam Wilson and Sif friendship not ship ship (I feel like they would be awesome buds) in high school!

 Track and field practice was one of the few times Sif felt normal again.
 She’d been away from Asgard for only a few months — such a small space of time, really — but adjusting to high school had been a feat fit for any warrior.
 It was exhausting.